bamwani/Amazon-Fine-Food-Reviews/README.md

 # Amazon-Fine-Food-Reviews
-This repository contains the files(.ipynb) of various algorithms that I have tried on the Amazon Fine Food Reviews Dataset
+This repository contains the files(.ipynb) of various Machine Learning Models that I have tried on the Amazon Fine Food Reviews Dataset